cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 Custom commands work well when you're needing to describe behavior that's desirable across **all of your tests**.
 Examples would be a `cy.setup()` or `cy.login()` or extending your application's behavior like `cy.get('.dropdown').dropdown('Apples')`.
 These are specific to your application and can be used everywhere.

 However, this pattern can be used and abused.
-Let's not forget - writing Cypress tests is just **JavaScript**, and its often much easier just to write a simple function for repeatable behavior that's specific to only **a single spec file**.
+Let's not forget - writing Cypress tests is just **JavaScript**, and it's often much easier just to write a simple function for repeatable behavior that's specific to only **a single spec file**.

 If you're working on a `search_spec.js` file and want to compose several repeatable actions together, you should first ask yourself: